blarson1105/sigma-wiki/Specification.md

 **Attribute**: level

-The level contains one of four string values.
-It serves as a guideline for using the signature and a way to deliver matching events.
+The level field contains one of four string values.
+It describes the criticality of a triggered rule.
+While `low` and `medium` level events have an informative character, events with `high` and `critical` level should lead to immediate reviews by security analysts.

 - `low` : Interesting event but rarely an incident.
 Low events are relevant in high numbers or combination with others.
 A security analyst has to review the events and identify anomalies or suspicious indicators.
 Use them in a dashboard panel, e.g. in form of a chart.
 - `medium` : Relevant event that should be reviewed manually on a more frequent basis.
 A security analyst has to review the events and identify anomalies or suspicious indicators.
 List the events in a dashboard panel for manual review.